CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/implementation.md

 3. **Transform the records.** Most multi-step routes first create BFF and then continue to the requested output, such as PXF or OMOP-CDM.
 Simpler routes can convert directly.
-4. **Return or write the result.** Module and API calls return data in memory;
+4. **Return or write the result.** The CLI writes the selected files.
+Module calls return data in memory, while the API and Workbench package generated files for preview or download.
-   the CLI writes the selected files.

 For BFF output, `-obff FILE` writes one `individuals` collection.
 Use `-obff --entities ... --out-dir ...` when separate `individuals`, `biosamples`,